 We present simple expressions for the lowest order scalar field vertices of the effective theory which one obtains after integrating out geometry exactly.
 Treating the boundary in a natural and simple way asymptotic states, tree-level vertices and tree-level S-matrix are conformally invariant.

-Examples are provided pinpointing the physical consequences of virtual black holes on the (CPT-invariant) $S$-matrix for gravitational scattering of scalar particles.
-For minimally coupled scalars the evaluation of the $S$-matrix in closed form is straightforward.
+Examples are provided pinpointing the physical consequences of virtual black holes on the (CPT-invariant)

 For a class of theories including the CGHS model all tree-graph vertices vanish, which explains the particular simplicity of that model and at the same time shows yet another essential difference to the Schwarzschild case.